lsy00/personal-website/content/authors/admin/_index.md

 You may find more details of my research projects as well as the outcomes in the [Research tab](https://sylam.netlify.app/project/).

-I grew up in Shenzhen, Guangdong, and received my seceondary and tertiary eductaion in Hong Kong.
-I am native in both Mandarin and Cantonese.
-I can also speak a little Japanese.

 **About how to pronounce my name:** it can be roughly transcribed as \[syʔ yɪŋ], or in Mandarin \[ɕuə yiŋ] 雪莹 (which is more preferred).
 If you still find it difficult, \[yɪŋ] or \[yiŋ] is also fine.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}CV {{< /staticref >}}.